-BME publishes a quarterly forecasting report on copper prices and the fundamentals of the market, backed up by a database of 60+ countries’ mine, smelter & refinery production, refined consumption, imports & exports of copper concentrates, blister and refined, together with global market balances for each.
-The report is priced very keenly, at £1,000 pa.
+BME publishes a quarterly forecasting report on copper prices and the fundamentals of the market, backed up by a database of 60+ countries’ historical and forecast mine, smelter & refinery production, refined consumption, imports & exports of copper in concentrates, blister and refined, together with global market balances for each.
+The report is priced very keenly, at £1,000 pa (plus VAT where applicable).
 The database is complete but a user interface has not yet been set up for third-party sales.

 BME has a very rigorous market balance methodology.
 Production of copper in concentrates, electrowon and secondary units are summed, then adjusted for stock change in concentrates and blister to yield refined production.
 Consumption is first summed by country and then adjusted for double counting (most notably where off-grade wire rod is remelted and re-cast by another company with the ‘consumption’ counted twice).
 The production-corrected consumption balance is then adjusted for Chinese State Reserve (SRB) purchases and increases/decreases in Chinese bonded stocks held for financial not industrial reasons.
 This yields a true “Industry Market Balance”.

 To see a sample of this calculation, click here.

-Please click here to view Sample of BME’s Quarterly Report on Copper’s Trade & Price Fundamentals.
+Please click here to view a sample of BME’s Quarterly Report on Copper’s Trade & Price Fundamentals.

 Together with Adam Sotowicz, BME has an investment in the mathematical price modelling company Metal Price Analytics Ltd (MPA).